dale0525/ClipBroad/README.md

 **Currently only text and images are supported**

+*This is a very early version solely for personal use.
+Though CPU/RAM/Battery usages are very low, it may consume network traffic during sync process.
+Use on your risk.*

 ## Usage
 - Login at the Settings page
 - Drag to upload & update on the main page